 The Complete Picture: Your Knee Joint

-Imagine the Lateral Collateral Ligament (LCL) as a guardian positioned on the outside part of your knee.
-Its role is to prevent sideways movement of your knee .
-It’s similar, to having a friend who prevents you from veering off course while walking along a trail.
+Imagine the lateral collateral ligament (LCL) as a guardian positioned on the outside part of your knee.
+Its role is to prevent the knee from buckling sideways.

 The LCL doesn’t operate solo; it’s part of a team.
-Alongside companions like the Medial Collateral Ligament (MCL) on the inside and the Anterior Cruciate Ligament (ACL) and Posterior Cruciate Ligament (PCL) located within the knee, they collaborate effectively as a team.
-This teamwork is what maintains the strength and stability of your knee whether you’re engaging in activities, like running, jumping or simply strolling around.
+Alongside companions like the kedial collateral ligament (MCL) on the inside and the cruciate ligaments (ACL and PCL), they collaborate effectively as a team.
+This teamwork is what gives your knee the best stability.
+Ultimately giving you the ability to squat, run, jump or hike up a mountain.

-The LCL is also kind of like a messenger.
-It helps your knee sense where it is and what it’s doing, which is super important for moving smoothly.
-It’s like having a sixth sense for your knee, so you can move without having to think about every step.
-Ligaments, such as these, are responsible for proprioception.
+The LCL also acts like a messenger.
+By keeping the knee stable, it helps your body to sense your knee’s position in space.
+This is called proprioception and it’s like having a sixth sense for your knee, so you can move without having to think about every step.

 The Balance Keeper